 docker stop 12-sync-failover-pair_pingdatasync_1

 You can now repeat steps 2 and 3 to verify that the remaining PingDataSync server is now active.
-It may take a moment to become active and handle the change after the first server is stopped.
+It might take a moment to become active and handle the change after the first server is stopped.

-When you no longer want to run this stack, you can either stop the running stack, or bring the stack down.
+When you no longer want to run this stack, you can either stop the running stack or bring the stack down.